ClaretWheel1481/EasyWeather/README.md

 # EasyWeather
 EasyWeather by ClaretWheel1481
 <br>
-The data is sourced from the OpenMeteo API.
+The weather data is sourced from the OpenMeteo API.
 <br>

 # Directory